-- Submit individually by Monday May 22, 11:59pm on Canvas.
-No late submission will be accepted. - Only report.txt (or .pdf) and ex2.zip should be submitted. - Worth 6% of the final grade (Ex3 is canceled).
-Unlike Ex1, this Ex will be graded by performance. - This Ex also teaches you a little bit about the very useful tools sed and awk.
+- Submit individually by Monday Oct 14, 11:59pm on Canvas.
+No late submission will be accepted. - Only ex2.zip (which contains report.pdf) should be submitted. - Worth 5% of the final grade.
+Unlike EX1, this EX will be graded by performance. - This EX also teaches you a little bit about the very useful tools sed and awk.

 This Exercise asks you to train and use char-based n-gram language models.
-Please download http: //classes.engr.oregonstate.edu/eecs/spring2017/cs519-001/ex2/ex2-data.tgz which contains
+Please download http: //classes.engr.oregonstate.edu/eecs/fall2019/cs539-001/ex2/ex2-data.tgz which contains